 International Securities Identification Number (ISIN) Definition

-The ISIN (International Securities Identification Number) is a numerical value which is used as a unique identifier of security.
+The ISIN (International Securities Identification Number) is a numerical value which is used as a unique identifier of a security.
 It is an alphanumeric code containing 12 characters.
-There is a particular organization in every country that is responsible to assign ISINs, commonly said to be an NNA (National Numbering Agency).
+There is a particular organization in every country that is responsible for assigning ISINs, commonly said to be an NNA (National Numbering Agency).

 A Little More on What is an International Securities Identification Number (ISINs)

-The standard code of ISIN contains twelve characters, including the digits and alphabets.
+The standard ISIN codes contain twelve characters, including the digits and alphabets.
 Every character of ISIN represents a specific attribute.
 The 1st 2 numbers show the company’s headquarters that issue the security.
 The next 9 numbers exhibit particular security.
 The last character is a security check.
 The United States’ stock may have ISIN US-00050275-0.
 Majority of agencies that issue a random number in the middle of ISIN using the randomization system.
 This is a measure to avoid counterfeit copies.

 Reference for International Securities Identification Number (ISIN)

 Academic Research on International Securities Identification Numbering (ISIN)

 - • International Securities Identification Numbering (ISIN), Bodson, L. (2008).
 Encyclopedia of Business in Today’s World.
 This paper explains about the use of ISIN, which is an International Securities Identification Number).